Tawnygoody/Tarmachan/README.md

 - Contact messages can be located on the site administration page (for superusers only).

 #### Blog Page
-- On the Blog page users can find snippets of all the blogs that have been uploaded to the site.
+- On the Blog page, users can find snippets of all the blogs that have been uploaded to the site.
 The layout for this page is similar to that of the products in that on extra large devices 4 blog posts will show in a row, 3 on a large device, 2 on small and medium devices and 1 on extra small devices.
 - Each blog card has an image relevant to the blog, some information about the user who uploaded it and the date that it was uploaded.
 Blogs are ordered so that the most recent blogs display first.
 - Clicking anywhere on each blog card will take the user to the blog detail page for that blog.